DoDAO-io/dodao-defi-course/generated/summaries/lending_and_credit.md

  **Lending**
 - What is Lending(also known as “financing”)?
   * Lending occurs when someone(here lender) allows another person to borrow something (such as Money, property, or another asset) with the expectation that the borrower will either return the asset or repay the lender with some interest.
-  * We all are currently learning DeFi, so let’s see On-Chain Lending and Borrowing(i.e Credit):-
+  * We all are currently learning DeFi, so let’s see On-Chain Lending and Borrowing(i.e. Credit):-
   - Entities of Lending and Borrowing:-
     * Lender: Deposit Principal in the Liquidity Pool(or Vault) and gets back Principal with interest.
     * Borrower: Collateralize Assets and get back the borrowed amount